Water Allergy: Symptoms, Causes, Prevention, Treatment and Coping Strategies

 Can people with a water allergy drink water?

 Yes, people with a water allergy, also known as Aquagenic Urticaria, can drink water.
-The condition typically causes skin reactions when the skin comes into contact with water, but it does not affect the ingestion of water, which is essential for bodily functions.
+While the condition typically causes skin reactions when the skin comes into contact with water, some individuals with aquagenic urticaria can drink water if they keep it off their skin.

 What does someone do if they are allergic to water?